-The decision on whether this standard has been met is discretionary and "review of a trial court's decision regarding a commitment is extremely narrow."
-That decision is given "'utmost deference' and modified only where the record reveals a clear abuse of discretion."
+This decision is discretionary and "review of a trial decision regarding a commitment is extremely court's That decision is given "'utmost deference' and narrow." modified only where the record reveals a clear abuse of discretion."
 In re Commitment of J.P., 339 N.J.
 Super.
-443, 459 (App.
+459 (App.
 Div.
-2001), (quoted in In re Civil Commitment of V.A., 357 N.J.
+2001), (quoted in In re Civil 443, Commitment of V.A., 357 N.J.
 Super.
 55, 63 (App.
 Div.), certif. denied, 177 N.J.
 490 (2003)).
+When the commitment is pursuant to the Sexually Violent Predator Act the State must prove that the person is a threat to the health and safety of others because of the likelihood that he or she will engage in sexually violent behavior.
+That threat must be proven "by demonstrating that the individual has serious difficulty controlling sexually harmful behavior such that it is highly likely that he or she will not control his or her sexually violent behavior and will reoffend."
+In re Commitment of W.Z., 173 N.J.
+109, 132 (2002).